vasilakisfil/Introspected-REST/README.md

 Instead, the server and client must agree on a format that provide such mechanisms.

-In practice however, we put `application/json` in our Content-Type header denoting that the response type follows that Media Type and then inside the response we add semantics regarding hypermedia.
+Unfortunately though, the common practice is to put `application/json` in our Content-Type header denoting that the response type follows that Media Type and then inside the response we add semantics regarding hypermedia.
 Then we hand off out-of-band information to the client, like documentation, and demand to check them before identifying parsing and using the hypermedia